xDp64xG/Dp-Cogs/README.md

 # Ideas

-	If you got ideas, why not share them with me <discord server> or have problems, I'll be there.
+	If you got ideas, why not share them with me htpps://discord.me/dp-cogs or have problems, I'll be there.